 Before You Register For GMAT Exam, Do This

 It is imperative to gather information about the B-schools you desire to apply for.
 So, before you register for the test, check out your desired college’s deadline.
 The top reputed business schools have a fixed deadline.
 Hence, it is advisable to register for GMAT at least 4 to 6 months in advance.
-This way, you wouldn’t miss your choicest B-school’s application deadline, and save time planning rescheduling or cancellations at the last minute.
+This way, you wouldn’t miss your choice B-school’s application deadline, and save time planning rescheduling or cancellations at the last minute.

 Before You Make A Study Plan, Do This